Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-NVP, EFV, ABC, RAL, and MVC have been associated with hypersensitivity reactions.
+NVP, EFV, ABC, RAL, DTG, and MVC have been associated with hepatitis in the context of HSRs.

-NRTIs (especially ZDV, ddI, and d4T) are associated with lactic acidosis and hepatic steatosis.
+NRTIs have been associated with lactic acidosis and hepatic steatosis, especially ZDV.

 Underlying liver disease